Getting Started with E2P Simulator

 You can view the source code, track development, and contribute directly at the project's GitHub repository.

-For other inquiries, you can find contact information on my personal website.
+For other inquiries, you can find my contact information here.